Stephan Said

 Stephan Othman Said (ستيفن سعيد) (born May 30, 1968), aka Stephan Smith, is an American singer-songwriter, rapper, writer, and global activist.
-He hosts borderless, a docuseries about people at the front lines of change, produced by difrent:, Inc. where he travels the world meeting people through music and discovering stories of courage and creativity.
+He hosts borderless, a docuseries about people on the front lines of change, produced by difrent:, Inc. where he travels the world, meeting people through music and discovering stories of courage and creativity.

 His musical style bridges pop, hip-hop, rock and world folk music in a border-breaking sound of unity.
 His lyrics advocate global equality, social justice and reconciliation and cited for reinventing social-activist music for the Internet generation.
-Said is fluent in English, French and German and also sings in Arabic, Spanish, Hebrew, Hungarian and other languages.
+Said is fluent in English, French and German and also sings in Arabic, Spanish, Hebrew, Hungarian, and other languages.
 He is the founder of difrent: a platform for music for social change.

 Musical career and personal life

-Beginnings
+Early life

 Said was born in Cleveland, Ohio to Mohammad Said, a Muslim Iraqi physicist and Monika Smith, a Christian pianist and women's rights organizer from Vienna, Austria.
 His name is drawn from German (Stephan meaning voice/Greek honor/crown) and Arabic (Othman, meaning chosen one; and Said meaning happy or enlightened).
 He has three older siblings: Leila, Rob and Nadja.
 Shortly after his birth, the family moved to the Appalachian country of Western Pennsylvania.
 When Stephan was two years old, his parents divorced; his mother married Frank Gutowski, a former Jesuit priest, and Stephan grew up as Steve Gutowski.
 The children all studied music from an early age; Stephan took up the piano at the age of three and the violin at the age of four.
 The family home was a meeting ground for people of all religions, ethnic, economic, and political backgrounds.

 The family moved to Richmond, Virginia where he attended St. Christopher's School and also became an Eagle Scout.
 The summer of his junior year, he attended the Governor's School for the Gifted and received an invitation for early entry into the Jazz Program at Virginia Commonwealth University, where he briefly joined a quintet under the direction of Ellis Marsalis at age 17.
 After less than one semester he left to tour with Alternative/Punk bands Always August and The Office Ladies of SST Records, and played with groups including Firehose, Sonic Youth, Dinosaur Jr., The Meat Puppets and other Alternative and Punk bands.

 In 1993 at the invitation of The Fugs, Stephan performed several Appalachian folk songs at the Naropa Institute in Boulder, Colorado where he came to the notice of beat poet Allen Ginsberg and producer Hal Wilner.
 Ginsberg urged Stephan to move to New York City, where he became his mentor.